|« PreviousNext »|

 You can use one of the following commands.
 Be sure to run this command on your local system, not on the instance itself.
 For more information about these command line interfaces, see Accessing Amazon EC2.

 You can assign a security group to an instance when you launch the instance.
 When you add or remove rules, those changes are automatically applied to all instances to which you've assigned the security group.

 After you launch an instance in EC2-Classic, you can't change its security groups.
 After you launch an instance in a VPC, you can change its security groups.
-For more information, see Changing an Instance's Security Groups in the Amazon Virtual Private Cloud User Guide.
+For more information, see Changing an Instance's Security Groups in the Amazon VPC User Guide.